tapyu/c-and-cpp-lessons/README.md

 ![](./assets/assembler.png)

 - The input file for this stage is `*.asm` or `*.s` file.
 - If you use `gcc` to assemble the file, you must name the extension to `.s`.
-Otherwise, the `-c` option of `gcc` will try to link the file instead to assemble it.
+Otherwise, the `-c` option of `gcc` will try to link the file instead of assembling it.
+- Each assembly instruction typically represents a single machine code instruction, which is a set of `0`'s and `1`'s.
+A part of this binary sequence is the opcode, while the remainder is usually memory address of variables or a numeric value.
+While Assembly is a programming language that is independent from the CPU architecture, the machine code it represents is specific to the target CPU.
+In other words, the machine code is highly platform-specific, meaning that it is tailored to a specific computer architecture and operating system.
+The machine instructions for one type of CPU will probably not run on a different CPU architecture without modification.
+- The tool that converts Assembly code into machine code is called *assembler*, and its task is called *assembling*.
+- In low-level microcontroller programming, the assembler converts the assembly code into a binary sequence (typically represented in hexadecimal) and embed it into the microcontroller.
+The micro is now ready to run.
-- The assembler will convert the assembly code into lower-level intermediate representation, which is stored in the `.o` file, known as object file.
-This intermediate representation contains machine-level code, that is, non-human-readable instructions and data structures that represent the functions and variables defined in your code.
-The `.o` file is not the final executable code.
-It contains machine-readable instructions but is not directly executable by the operating system.
-It lacks some necessary information, such as the memory addresses of functions and variables, which is resolved during the linking phase.
+- On the other hand, in `C`/`C++`, the assembler converts the assembly code into a `.o` intermediate file, known as object file.
+This intermediate representation contains machine-level code, that is, non-human-readable instructions that represent the functions and variables defined in your code.
+The `.o` file is not the final executable code, though.
+That is, it contains machine-readable instructions but cannot be directly executed by the operating system.
+This is because some information necessary for a file to be executable by the OS is missing, such as the memory addresses of functions and variables, which is resolved during the linking phase.
 - The output file is `*.o` or `*.obj` file.

 ### example